Thorium dioxide: Catalysis

 Thorium dioxide has almost no value as a commercial catalyst, but such applications have been well investigated.
 It is a catalyst in the Ruzicka large ring synthesis.
 Other applications that have been explored include petroleum cracking, conversion of ammonia to nitric acid and preparation of sulfuric acid.

 Radiocontrast agents

 Thorium dioxide was the primary ingredient in Thorotrast, a once-common radiocontrast agent used for cerebral angiography, however, it causes a rare form of cancer (hepatic angiosarcoma) many years after administration.
 This use was replaced with injectable iodine or ingestable barium sulfate suspension as standard X-ray contrast agents.

 Lamp mantles

-Another major use in the past was in gas mantle of lanterns developed by Carl Auer von Welsbach in 1890, which are composed of 99 percent ThO2 and 1% cerium(IV) oxide.
+Another major use in the past was in gas mantle of lanterns developed by Carl Auer von Welsbach in 1890, which are composed of 99% ThO2 and 1% cerium(IV) oxide.
 Even as late as the 1980s it was estimated that about half of all ThO2 produced (several hundred tonnes per year) was used for this purpose.
 Some mantles still use thorium, but yttrium oxide (or sometimes zirconium oxide) is used increasingly as a replacement.